 And, of course, this being New Orleans, there were stories of Katrina.

-Striding through the soulful streets of the French Quarter, sugar-dusted beignet in hand, it took a flight of imagination to conjure up the threat of water.
+Striding through the the French Quarter, it was hard to imagine the threat of water.

-On a flat-bottomed boat on Honey Island Swamp, hemmed in by green, the vulnerability became clear.
+On a flat-bottomed boat, hemmed in by green, the vulnerability was obvious.

 So, too, did other characteristics that have built up the flavour of the city.